-22.5.
+Legislative text Article 22 - Requirements relating to transparency 22.5.
 The originator and the sponsor shall be responsible for compliance with Article 7 of this Regulation.
 The information required by point (a) of the first subparagraph of Article 7(1) shall be made available to potential investors before pricing upon request.
 The information required by points (b) to (d) of the first subparagraph of Article 7(1) shall be made available before pricing at least in draft or initial form.

-72. The originator and the sponsor shall be responsible for compliance with Article 7 of this Regulation.

-section 4.4 Regulatory and Industry Compliance section 4.4 Regulatory and Industry Compliance ,STS-securitisation §(z).

-EBA Final non-ABCP STS Guidelines - statements on background and rationale

-Compliance with transparency requirements

-80. The objective of this criterion is to ensure that investors have access to the data that are relevant for them to carry out the necessary risk and due diligence analysis with respect to the investment decision.
+STS criteria 72.
+The originator and the sponsor shall be responsible for compliance with Article 7 of this Regulation.
+Verified?
+Yes PCS Comment section 4.4 Regulatory and Industry Compliance section 4.4 Regulatory and Industry Compliance ,STS-securitisation §(z) and (bb) EBA Final non-ABCP STS Guidelines - statements on background and rationale Compliance with transparency requirements 80.
+The objective of this criterion is to ensure that investors have access to the data that are relevant for them to carry out the necessary risk and due diligence analysis with respect to the investment decision.